 Attitude is the single most important component to overcoming obstacles because your attitude shapes your actions.
-I find it helpful to focus on the reason the obstacle exists in the first place: you’re trying to achieve a meaningful, worthwhile goal.
+It’s helpful to focus on the reason the obstacle exists in the first place: you’re trying to achieve a meaningful, worthwhile goal.
 Controlling your attitude is not easy to do, especially when the pressure is on.
-“When I changed my attitude, I changed the way I thought about my business.
-Doing this not only transformed my company but it changed my life,” says Mike Parrella, Member Solutions Advisory Team Member, and CEO of iLoveKickboxing.com and Full Contact Online Marketing.

 Another helpful tip to help shape attitude is to be aware of the vocabulary you use and what words mean to you personally.
 Obstacles are often referred to as “problems,” which for many people has a more negative connotation.
 Some people like to refer to obstacles as “challenges” which creates a mindset that it can be overcome using wit.
 If you feel that “problems” are solvable, go with that.
 Ask yourself what vocabulary puts you in the best mindset.